dexbytesinfotech/social-media-plugin/README.developer.md

 ---

-With social-media-plugin, accessing data from social media platforms becomes more accessible and streamlined.
+With @dexbytes/social-media-plugin, accessing data from social media platforms becomes more accessible and streamlined.
 By following the instructions provided in this README, developers can integrate the package seamlessly into their projects and leverage its capabilities to enhance functionality and efficiency.